binyuj/hacklog-package/README.markdown

 ## Installation

-1. Upload the whole fold `hacklog-remote-attachment` to the `/wp-content/plugins/` directory
+0x01. ensure that the plugin directory was named to `hacklog-package` .
-2. Activate the plugin through the 'Plugins' menu in WordPress
+0x01.
+Upload the whole fold `hacklog-remote-attachment` to the `/wp-content/plugins/` directory 0x02.
+Activate the plugin through the 'Plugins' menu in WordPress

 ## Screenshots